Titles and Affiliations

 Impact

 Despite treatment that includes radiation therapy, many women with aggressive forms of breast cancer will experience a recurrence in the breast.
 Dr. Pierce has been focused on the causes of radio-resistance in breast cancer and developing radio-sensitization strategies for treating patients.
 With BCRF support, she has focused on the use of anti-estrogens and anti-androgens in combination with radiation to treat breast cancer.
 The androgen receptor (AR), a known driver of prostate cancer, is also present in many breast cancers.
-Dr. Pierce has found that both types of drugs can indeed make radiation more effective but by different mechanisms and dependent on the breast cancer subtype.
-Therefore, Dr. Pierce and her colleagues investigated whether targeting AR and ER (estrogen receptor) may be an effective radio-sensitizing strategy for treating aggressive forms of ER-positive and AR-positive breast cancer.
-Dr. Pierce and her colleagues are conducting similar studies to increase the effectiveness of radiation therapy for treating other aggressive forms of breast cancer, such as triple-negative breast cancer (TNBC).
+Since both types of drugs can indeed make radiation more effective, Dr. Pierce and her colleagues investigated whether targeting AR and ER (estrogen receptor) may be an effective radio-sensitizing strategy for treating aggressive forms of ER-positive and AR-positive breast cancer.
+The team is also conducting similar studies to increase the effectiveness of radiation therapy for treating other aggressive forms of breast cancer, such as triple-negative breast cancer (TNBC).

 Progress Thus Far